-Dr. Eder has a B.A. in art and art history from American University, an M.A.T. in museum education from George Washington University, and a Ph.D. in history of education from University of Maryland.
-She also has a certificate in teaching to standards with new technology from the Harvard Graduate School of Education.
+Dr. Eder has a B.A. in art (minor in art history) from American University, a M.A.T. in museum education from George Washington University, and a Ph.D. in social foundations of education (comparative and historical) from University of Maryland College Park.